plotly/Kaleido/src/kaleido/cc/126.0.6478.126/README.md

 You can start your own sequences with various `TaskTraits`- pooled, parallel, ordered, etc.
 Callbacks registered from `Sequence`s are perilous (point A), and limited tools are provided to ensure they pass chromium's own race condition checks. `BindPostTask` doesn't always work.
+Maybe try again but BindPostTask a non nestable task?
+Maybe never use chromium again.

 Chromium highly discourages use of concurrency primitives (spinlocks, mutexes, etc).
 It provides no safe messaging interface between tasks or sequences (like